Rafficer/ProtonStatusBot/README.md

 `sudo python3 protonstatusbot.py`

+## Why?

+Mainly for me to learn Python.
+Fairly new to it but always open for improvements.

+And because I thought it might be a useful tool.
+Maybe.

 ## License

 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details